What to Expect When a CD Matures

 The maturity date is often part of the CD’s name.
 For example, if you buy a “six month CD,” the CD will mature six months after you deposit your money into that account.
 On your statements (online or on paper), you might see the date that you purchased the CD or the date that the CD comes due.
 If you’re not sure how much longer you’ve got, just ask your bank.

-Early withdrawal: if you pull your money out of the CD before maturity (known as “breaking” the CD), your bank might charge an early withdrawal penalty.
+if you pull your money out of the CD before maturity (known as “breaking” the CD), your bank might charge an early withdrawal penalty.
 The penalty is often quoted as several months’ worth of interest, or you might pay a flat fee.
-For more details, read about CD withdrawal penalties.

-Liquid CDs: some CDs allow you to pull funds out before maturity – without any penalty.
+Some CDs allow you to pull funds out before maturity — without any penalty.
 These “liquid” CDs are becoming more popular (because people like flexibility), but there’s no such thing as a free lunch.
-For the ability to pull out early, you’ll pay a cost in the form of a lower CD rate – you simply don’t earn as much on your money.
+For the ability to pull out early, you’ll pay a cost in the form of a lower CD rate — you simply don’t earn as much on your money.
 Some liquid CDs allow you to pull all of your money out while others set limits.
-Read more about how liquid CDs work.

 What Happens When a CD Matures